Global Environmental Multiscale Model: Development

 The GEM model has been developed to meet the operational weather forecasting needs of Canada for the coming years.
 These presently include short-range regional forecasting, medium-range global forecasting, and data assimilation.
 In the future they will include nowcasting at the meso-scales, and dynamic extended-range forecasting on monthly to seasonal timescales.
 The essence of the approach is to develop a single highly efficient model that can be reconfigured at run time to either run globally at uniform-resolution (with possibly degraded resolution in the "other" hemisphere), or to run with variable resolution over a global domain such that high resolution is focused over an area of interest.

 Mechanics

 The operational GEM model dynamics is formulated in terms of the hydrostatic primitive equations with a terrain following pressure vertical coordinate (h).
 The time discretization is an implicit two-time-level semi-Lagrangian scheme.
-The spatial discretization is a Galerkin grid-point formulation on an Arakawa C-grid in the horizontal (lat-lon) and an unstaggered vertical discretization.
+The spatial discretization is a Galerkin grid-point formulation on an Arakawa C-grid in the horizontal (lat-lon) and the staggered Charney-Phillips Vertical discretization.
 The horizontal mesh can be of uniform or variable resolution, and furthermore can be arbitrarily rotated, the vertical mesh is also variable.
 The explicit horizontal diffusion is -2 on all prognostic variables.

 The operational GEM model is interfaced with a full complement of physical parametrizations, these currently include: